 Yeast infection (thrush) is a disease that produces creamy, white, “cottage cheese-like” lesions to appear on your tongue, cheeks or the roof your mouth.
 The high level of glucose in your saliva creates a paradise for the fungus to grow.
 If left untreated, yeast infections can spread to your esophagus and other parts of your body, too.

 Another kind of infection is periodontitis, a severe form of gum disease (think of it as a meaner, wickeder gingivitis).
 Not only can it cause gum tissue loss, but periodontitis can also destroy the underlying bones that support your teeth.
 One study found that periodontitis occurs as much as five times more in T2Ds than in the control group!

 For both kinds of infection, once again, proper control of your blood glucose level and good dental hygiene are your best allies.
-Unfortunately, once you get an infection, research has also shown that T1Ds tend to have it worse and the infection tends to heal slower.
+Unfortunately, once you get an infection, research has also shown that people with type 1 diabetes (T1Ds) tend to have it worse and the infection tends to heal slower.
 This is because infections often cause your blood sugar level to rise, which promotes even more bacterial and fungal growth.
 Infections are a vicious cycle, a bad relationship you don’t ever want to get involved with.

 These bacteria, combined with sugars in your mouth, form a soft, sticky film called plaque.
 Over time, the deposits can form into tartar that cements to your teeth and makes it hard for you to remove them with normal brushing.

 Using dental floss at least once a day can prevent plaque buildups.
 Brushing alone cannot get rid of food particles that are trapped between the nooks and crannies of your teeth.
 It might sound like so much hassle at first—but keep flossing as part of your daily habit and you’ll soon get used to it.